Cheesy Southern Squash Casserole

 When I was a little girl, we traveled cross-country every summer to visit my Grandma Montgomery in West Virginia.
-She was a sweet little woman who loved to garden and rock on her porch.
+She was a sweet little woman who loved to garden and rock on her screened-in porch.
 She would sit outside watching us with a serene smile, as we played in her expansive yard under the trees.

 Southern squash casserole was high on the list.
-I made a point to try it as often as possible, so I could figure out how to recreate this icon regional dish the way grandma used to make it.
+I made a point to try it as often as possible, so I could figure out how to recreate this iconic regional dish the way grandma used to make it.

 Some southern cooks dice their yellow squash for squash casserole and some slice it thin, so it’s more of a “gratin” dish.
 Some use day-old bread as the thickening agent and some use crumbled crackers.

 After trying many variations, I’ve come up with my own squash casserole recipe that reminds me of grandma’s recipe, yet with a tad more punch.